badeend/Result/docs/index.md

 - failures are part of the domain model and should therefore be part of the regular control flow.
 And/or:
 - the implementation is not in the position to decide whether failures are exceptional or not and you want to leave that up to the caller.

-#### Choosing a failure type
+#### Choosing an error type

 It can be anything that describes the failure; an `enum`, a `record`, a list of validation messages, etc...
 Let your mind run free.

-Keep in mind that the failure value should contain enough information for callers of your method to do something meaningful with it.
+Keep in mind that the error value should contain enough information for callers of your method to do something meaningful with it.
 If the caller has no other option than to propagate it up the callstack (recursively), then you might as well throw an exception.

 One noteworthy case to watch out for is: `Result<T, Exception>`.
 There may be legitimate use cases for it, but it smells like it's trying to reinvent exception handling.